Tracking Down My Literary Idol to a San Francisco Commune

 He reached down and removed a plank from the very bottom of his shelves, and there, hidden from view, were at least a dozen books.

-Before I left, Irving gave me two beautifully produced pamphlets he had written, published, and distributed for free over the years:
+Before I left, Irving gave me two beautifully produced pamphlets he had written, published, and distributed for free over the years: Deep Tried Frees, and Pros in Poetry, and we made a date to go garage-saleing the following Saturday.

 Roger was not doing well.
 Though the doctors said that his having survived the accident was miraculous in itself, he had lost over 20 pounds since I had last seen him a month earlier in Paris, his complexion was sallow, and he was on dialysis.